logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picture-handling/check-picture/_index.md

 -   **Fail**: Report this check as having Failed. \(That is, the image under test is not one that the AUT was expected to display, nor should have displayed, at the time of execution of this check picture action.\)
 -   **Pass, this is the new baseline**: Report this check as Passed, remove all existing baseline images, and save the test image as the baseline.

-    **Warning:** If the current picture check has multiple baseline pictures, this option removes all of them.
+    {{<warning>}} If the current picture check has multiple baseline pictures, this option removes all of them.

 -   **Pass, but keep the original**: Report this check as Passed, but keep the original existing baselines.
 The test image is discarded.
 -   **Pass, save as a baseline variation**: Report this check as Passed, and save the test image as an additional baseline.

-**Tip:** In the event that a test run results in multiple unverified picture checks, a separate Picture Check dialog box is available to resolve each one.
+{{<tip>}} In the event that a test run results in multiple unverified picture checks, a separate Picture Check dialog box is available to resolve each one.
 From any one of the dialog boxes, you can use the following buttons to navigate between them.

 ![](/images/TA_Automation/Images/btn_navigation_multiple_picture_check.png)

 Click the **Save** button to save your decision.

-**Note:** The option \(Fail, Pass, this is the new baseline, Pass, but keep the original, or Pass, save as a baseline variation\) selected in the dialog box is only stored in temporary memory, that is, other your team members will not see the changes in the repository, until you click the **Submit** button.
+{{<note>}} The option \(Fail, Pass, this is the new baseline, Pass, but keep the original, or Pass, save as a baseline variation\) selected in the dialog box is only stored in temporary memory, that is, other your team members will not see the changes in the repository, until you click the **Submit** button.

 Finally, click the **Submit** button to complete the picture verification process.

-**Note:** The **Close** button discards the changes \(if any\) and then closes the dialog box.
+{{<note>}} The **Close** button discards the changes \(if any\) and then closes the dialog box.

 ## Automation mode